Appalachian State University: Student life

 Students at ASU enjoy a variety of outdoor activities.
-The mountains offer snowboarding, skiing, tubing, rock climbing, hiking, rafting, camping, and fishing on and around the Blue Ridge Parkway.
+The mountains offer snowboarding, skiing, tubing, rock climbing, hiking, cycling, rafting, camping, and fishing on and around the Blue Ridge Parkway.
 ASU also has over 400 clubs and organizations run by the McCaskey Center for Student Involvement and Leadership, such as Greek organizations, academic and diversity clubs, and sports clubs.
-Before the start of every semester, the university hosts a 'Club Expo' featuring all the clubs and organizations on campus.
-This event is for students to find an organization or club that suits them and to become involved.
-The university also has volunteer centers including the Multicultural Center, the LGBT Center, and the Women's Center (which is the only completely volunteer-run Women's Center in the state of North Carolina).
-All three centers are under the supervision of the Multicultural Student Development Office.
-On November 11, 2016, ASU opened a fourth center in their student union; the Student Veterans Resource Center.
-The campus also sports 3 indoor fitness facilities as well as an athletics field and an outdoor recreation center.
+Before the start of every semester, the university hosts a Club Expo featuring all the campus clubs and organizations.
+This event is for students to find an organization or club that suits them and get involved.
+The university also has volunteer centers, including the Looking Glass Gallery, the LGBT Center, and the Women's Center (the only completely volunteer-run Women's Center in North Carolina).
+All three are under the supervision of the Multicultural Student Development Office.
+In 2016, ASU opened a fourth center in the student union; the Student Veterans Resource Center.
+The campus also has three indoor fitness facilities, an athletics field, and an outdoor recreation center.
+The student union also holds four permanent art collections, managed by the PSU Art Team.
+These collections are the Appalachian Artists Collection, Leigh Lane Edwards Collection, Dave Robinson Collection and Nature Photography Collection.
+The collections include art from notable artists such as Joan Miro, Denny Dent, Tim Guthrie, Warren Dennis, and Susan H. Page.

-The Appalachian Popular Programming Society (A.P.P.S.) is a university funded organization that exists to plan and provide diverse educational, enriching, and entertaining events for the community and student body of Appalachian State.
-Through its seven programming councils, A.P.P.S. members select, plan, promote, and present a diverse variety of popular entertainment programs and films which enhance the social and cultural life for Appalachian students.
+The Appalachian Popular Programming Society (A.P.P.S.) is a university-funded organization that exists to plan and provide diverse educational, enriching, and entertaining events for ASU's student body and community.
+Through its seven programming councils, A.P.P.S. members select, plan, promote, and present a diverse variety of popular entertainment programs and films that enhance ASU students' social and cultural life.
 A.P.P.S. was founded in 1985 to help with the student nightlife and to support retention.
-APPS plays a vital role in fostering and developing an inclusive Appalachian State University community.
-The seven councils of A.P.P.S. include Heritage, Club Shows, Main Stage, Representation and Intentional Student Engagement (RISE), Films, Special Events, and Spirit & Traditions.
-Students can enjoy concerts and other miscellaneous events at Legends, an entertainment facility located on campus.
-ASU also offers an in-house movie theater within Plemmons Student Union, Greenbriar Theater, where students can go to watch movies.
+It plays a vital role in fostering and developing an inclusive ASU community.
+The seven councils of A.P.P.S. are Heritage, Club Shows, Main Stage, Representation and Intentional Student Engagement (RISE), Films, Special Events, and Spirit & Traditions.
+Students can enjoy concerts and other miscellaneous events at Legends, an entertainment facility on campus.
+ASU also offers an in-house movie theater at Plemmons Student Union, Greenbriar Theater, where students can watch movies.